Robert J. Groden: Kennedy assassination and O.J. Simpson

 In 1989 Groden co-authored with Harrison E. Livingstone the book High Treason: The Assassination of President John F. Kennedy & the Case for Conspiracy (also referred to as High Treason I).
-High Treason spent five weeks on the New York Times Best Seller list for paperback non-fiction.
+High Treason spent five weeks on the New York Times Best Seller list for paperback nonfiction.

 During the O.J.
 Simpson civil trial, Groden appeared as an expert witness and testified that a 1993 photograph of Simpson wearing Bruno Magli shoes at an NFL football game was a forgery.
 Even after 30 additional photos by a different photographer captured on the same day of Simpson wearing the same clothes and shoes surfaced, Groden still maintained that the original photograph was a forgery.
 Lacking certifications from professional organizations, Groden admitted his photography training relied on his experience as a professional photo lab technician.

 Groden sued Random House over a 1993 New York Times advertisement for Gerald Posner's book Case Closed in which Groden was featured along with other conspiracy theorists and declared "guilty of misleading the American public."
 The U.S. District Court issued a summary judgment and dismissed the case.

 Groden has stated that his next book, JFK: Absolute Proof, documents his interview with a Dealey Plaza witness who was standing with Lee Harvey Oswald on the second floor of the Texas School Book Depository when they both heard shots being fired outside.
 Video documentaries he has released are JFK: The Case for Conspiracy: Assassination and Medical Evidence, The Assassination Films: The Case for Conspiracy, Volume II, and The Killing of a President: A Video Magazine.